ShakirArt/Control_Flow/README.md

 i = 4 ------ Number = 4 * 30 ----- Output = 120\
  ----------------- End of the loop ------------------\
  The factorialof 5 is 120.

+## Simple Calculator

+We'll use do-while loop for user to continue using the calculator.
+Right after declaration the whole code will be in do-while loop.

+We'll take 2 user input in float data type.
+Take a variable in char data type, this refers to all the operators that will be used.
+User will input operators and use a if statement to end the code when the user wants to stop.
+We can use switch statement for this. switch condition will be operators.
+Our cases will follow formula accourding to operators (+, -, *, /).
+While statement is 1.

+## Multiplication Table

+Take a user input.
+Now in a for loop we'll multiply And asign it as the result. ```i * Number``` Then print that in Multiplication format.

 ## URL